-Race for Speaker of the House slides into uncertainty, again
+Race for speaker of the House slides into uncertainty, again

 "We need to know what the numbers are," Womack said.
 "People can say one thing, tweet something else.
 And so we really are all over the map on this thing."

-Womack's comments come after a number of members, including those who voted for Scalise, started airing concerns on Twitter or in conversations with reporters.
+Womack's comments came after a number of members, including those who voted for Scalise, started airing concerns on Twitter or in conversations with reporters.

 Rep. Keith Self, R-Texas, was among those whose position has flip-flopped in recent days.